 Economic values are adjusted annually to ensure BW remains relevant in an ever-changing market environment.

 BW is measured across all breeds and breed mixes in New Zealand, giving a single across-breed BW figure.
-Animals can be directly compared for their breeding value regardless of breed or breed mix.
+This means animals can be directly compared for their breeding value regardless of breed or breed mix.

-The way the animals are measured across breed is unique to NZ with all other countries including Ireland all comparing cows within breed.
+The way the animals are measured across breed is unique to NZ.
+All other countries compare cows within breed.

-LIC’s NZ cow indexes (PW & LW) are also across-breed indexes.
-NZ farmers use these to directly compare the profitability of cows of differing breed mix within their own herd and farm system.
-For more information – Breeding Worth Explained.
+LIC’s NZ cow indexes, production worth (PW) and lactation worth (LW), are also across-breed indexes.
+PW calculates the profit expected from a dairy cow in the current season.
+LW calculates the expected lifetime profit.
+NZ farmers use these indexes to directly compare the profitability of dairy cows of differing breeds in their own herd and farm system.

-In a successful breeding programme, the genetic merit of the population should continually improve.
-Called genetic gain, this improvement is both cumulative and permanent, with each generation building on the genetic merit of the previous one.
+The genetic merit of the population should continually improve in a successful breeding programme.
+This is called genetic gain, as each generation builds on the genetic merit of the previous one.